 Few things are more irritating than finding a fresh door ding, but it's hard to avoid them.

 Whether you're driving to the grocery store, work, or the doctor's office, chances are you're going to have to park your vehicle in a parking space, next to other vehicles.
+Here are 8 ways to help avoid door dings on your car by assessing your surrounds before choosing a parking spot.

 - Consider parking farther away from your destination.
 The odds of someone crowding in next to your vehicle are more remote.